All in One View

 As issues come up with your research code, and are eventually resolved and clarified, make a note of the causes of these troubles and make them available to the entire user base in your documentation site.
 This will help users to identify and fix common misunderstandings and technical problems they may run into when utilising your code.

-This prevents a situation where potential solutions to common issues do exist, but are scattered around the internet are the exclusive knowledge of a few individuals and are hard to find.
+This prevents a situation where potential solutions to common issues do exist, but are scattered around the internet and are the exclusive knowledge of a few individuals and are hard to find.

 Tools

 There are various tools available to build documentation sites for your research software.
+The right choice depends on your programming language, the complexity of your project, and how much control you need over the site’s appearance.

 GitHub Wiki

-If you are publishing your code on GitHub, which is a web service that hosts costs repositories, then one of the easiest ways to create a documentation site is to use the wiki feature on that platform.
+If you are publishing your code on GitHub, which is a web service that hosts code repositories, then one of the easiest ways to create a documentation site is to use the wiki feature on that platform.
 This is a great way to write detailed, structured documents containing long-form content that describes aspects of your software.
 What’s more, it’s available alongside your code so your documentation and software are located in one place.

 As with readme files, the text that appears on GitHub is formatted using Markdown syntax.